 11. Porco Rosso (1992)

 Based on Hayao Miyazaki’s manga Hikōtei Jidai, the film centers on a former World War I flying ace transformed into a pig.
 Much of the story follows his new job as an air pirate bounty hunter in the years after World War I. After a successful mission, Porco celebrates by going to a hotel owned by his friend Gina.
 Unbeknownst to him, Porco’s rival Curtis is also in the same building, plotting a way to take down the accomplished pilot, and get with Gina.
-The two’s rivalry sets the stage for a thrilling adventure filled with action and suspense that will keep viewers at the edge of their seats.
+The pair’s rivalry sets the stage for a thrilling adventure filled with action and suspense that will keep viewers at the edge of their seats.

 10. The Wind Rises (2013)